 It is notable that the D500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

-Both the 2000D and the D500 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the D500 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the 2000D followed on from the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon D500 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 2000D: